Bhavinkumar-Vegad/all-checklist/tester/quickchecklist-performance-testing-web-app.md

 * [ ] Monitor and log errors during load tests for analysis.
 * [ ] Define a strategy for notifying administrators about critical errors.

+## Core Web Vitals:

+* [ ] Measure Largest Contentful Paint (LCP) and keep it within the recommended threshold.
+* [ ] Measure Interaction to Next Paint (INP) or First Input Delay and keep pages responsive.
+* [ ] Measure Cumulative Layout Shift (CLS) and prevent unexpected layout jumps.
+* [ ] Test Core Web Vitals on mobile and desktop using lab and field data.
+* [ ] Fix render-blocking scripts, unoptimized fonts, and unsized images that hurt vitals.

 ## Performance Monitoring:

 * [ ] Set up performance monitoring tools to track key metrics over time.